garybgenett/gary-os/README.md

   ```

 Once complete, the final step is to install the GRUB bootloader.
 Some helpful
 pointers are provided at the end of the 'install' process.
-Due to how
+This is a simple
-potentially complex this can be it is not automated.
-The [GRUB Quick Start] can
+step, but has a few important considerations, so it is not automated.
+The [GRUB
-also be a helpful starting point.
+Quick Start] can also be a helpful starting point.

 The 'install' target can be run any number of times without issue.
 Make sure to
 install GRUB as the absolute last step.